jeroenrinzema/islo/README.md

 - `eventName` _(String)_
 - `callback` _(Function)_

 Register a new handler for the given event.
+The callback function is called when the event is fired.

 ---